Voice Actor Annual Salary in the USA

 Beginners and veteran voice actors alike may be curious about how this new dynamic has affected annual salaries for voice actors.
 What are the going rates that voice actors are using?
 Which fields in voice acting are the most or least profitable right now?

-And most importantly, what can you do to set a competitive salary for yourself or even increase your salary as a voice actor?
+And most importantly, what can you do to set a competitive voice acting salary for yourself or even increase your salary as a voice actor?

-This article has the answers to these questions and more.
+This article has the answers to your questions about the annual average voice actor salary in the USA and more.
 Let’s begin!

 Expected Annual Salaries for Voice Over Artists

-Like with many other career fields, salaries for voice actors can differ based on various factors such as the type of work, number of hours, and actor’s level of experience.
+Like with many other career fields, salaries for voice acting can differ based on various factors such as the type of work, number of hours, and actor’s level of experience.

 Here are a few estimates for what beginners, intermediate, and veteran voice actors can expect to earn annually.
 We based these numbers on the averages of USA voice actor salaries from actors at different experience levels.